 When interest rates go up, monthly debt service increases.
 If debt service goes up by $1,000, the buyer’s net income decreases by $1,000.
 Lenders are acutely aware of the additional drag on cash flow due to higher interest rates and they loan correspondingly lower amounts, which also drives down practice values.

-Here’s the bottom line.
-If you’re thinking about buying or selling a dental practice, consider selling it now, before the market starts reacting to the changes on the horizon.
 And if you’re ready to buy or sell now – or just have questions about your options – Integrity Practice Sales is here to help.